cloudify-cosmo/docs.getcloudify.org/content/ops_guides/console_guide.md

 1. To install a deployment:

-    1. To actually install a deployment into the network, click "Execute workflow" in the deployment menu and then click "Install".
+    1. To actually install a deployment into the network, click **Execute workflow** in the deployment menu and then click **Install**.

         ![Execute Workflow]( /images/ops_guides/deployments.execute.menu.png )

-    1. After you review the parameters for the install workflow, click "Execute".
+    1. After you review the parameters for the install workflow, click **Execute**.

         ![Execute Install]( /images/ops_guides/workflow.execute.install.png )